KroniK907/UrTUltimateConfig/README.md

 Right					`Right Arrow`

 __10. Demo Mode__
 You Can Enter Demo Mode by pressing `PAUSE`.
-Once you are in demo mode, then the following options are available:
+Once you are in demo mode, the following options are available:

 Exit Demo Mode 			`PAUSE`
 Slow Playback 			`Page Down`